-If you’re an EU citizen living in Scotland, you and your family will need to apply to the EU Settlement if you wish to continue living and/or working in the UK after 30 June 2021.
+If you’re an EU, EEA or Swiss citizen living in Scotland, you and your family will need to apply to the EU Settlement if you wish to continue living and/or working in the UK after 30 June 2021.

-The scheme will open fully by 30 March 2019 and the deadline for applying will be 30 June 2021.
+The scheme is now fully opened and the deadline for applying will be 30 June 2021, or 31 December 2020 if the UK leaves the EU without a deal.

 If you are successful you’ll either be given settled status or pre-settled status.

 Settled status will be awarded if you started living in the UK before 31 December 2020 and lived in the UK for a continuous 5 year period known as “continuous residence”.
+This date may change if the UK leaves the EU without a deal.
 You will only need to apply to the EU Settlement Scheme once if you get settled status.

 If you have settled status, you can: